-Hasan Pasha experiences his prophetic vision at Görösgál, the site of an earlier martyrdom of a Muslim soldier which occurred just before the Ottoman capture of Szigetvár castle in 1566.
-Ottoman historian Ibrahim Peçevi describes this martyrdom in his history saying that he took it directly from the account written by the kadı (judge) who witnessed it although he is likely to have heard a variation of this popular tale while serving in the Ottoman army in Hungary.
-In summary, the Ottoman commander of Görösgál castle having captured the small fort of Kopoşvar decides to go in the direction of Buda leaving only a handful of men to defend Görösgál castle.
-The enemy commander of Szigetvár at the time recognising an opportunity to capture Görösgál besieged it with his superior forces.
-Although the besieged soldiers in Görösgál castle were offered favourable surrender terms, under the leadership of the kadı, they refused and prepared to make a sortie.
-That day was a Friday and also the eve of Kurban Bayramı [festival of sacrifice], having spent time praying for victory, the gates were opened and they all rushed out.
+Hasan Pasha experiences his prophetic vision at Görösgál, the site of an earlier martyrdom of a Muslim soldier that occurred just before the Ottoman capture of Szigetvár castle in 1566.
+Ottoman historian Ibrahim Peçevi describes this martyrdom, saying that he took his account directly from that written by the kadı (judge) who witnessed, it although he is likely to have heard a variation of this popular tale while serving in the Ottoman army in Hungary.
+In summary, the Ottoman commander of Görösgál castle, having captured the small fort of Kopoşvar, decides to go in the direction of Buda, leaving only a handful of men to defend the castle.
+The enemy commander of Szigetvár, recognizing an opportunity to capture Görösgál, besieged it with his superior forces.
+Although the soldiers in Görösgál castle were offered favourable surrender terms, under the leadership of the kadı, they refused and prepared to make a sortie.
+That day was a Friday, and also the eve of Kurban Bayramı (the festival of sacrifice).
+Having spent time praying for victory, the gates were opened and they all rushed out.
 Among the soldiers were two brave young warriors, Deli Mehmed and Deli Hüsrev.
 The Ottoman soldiers fought well, and with the arrival of reinforcements they were victorious.
-The kadı then tells of a strange event that he witnessed during the battle: an enemy horseman cuts off Deli Mehmed’s head and rides away with it.
-Deli Hüsrev shouts “you gave your life, but don’t give your head” at which point the headless Deli Mehmed leaps up, attacks the horseman and retrieves his head.
+The kadı then tells of a strange event he witnessed during the battle: an enemy horseman cuts off Deli Mehmed’s head and rides away with it.
+Deli Hüsrev shouts ‘you gave your life, but don’t give your head’, at which point the headless Deli Mehmed leaps up, attacks the horseman and retrieves his head.
 The kadı, who witnesses this, is astounded, but events are to become even more miraculous.
-After the battle the Ottoman soldiers bury their dead including Deli Mehmed who was unbelievably found with his head at his side.
-Everyone returns to the castle except the kadı who remains in vigil by the grave where he experiences a miraculous vision: the inside of the tomb begins to emanate light and the kadı can see houris congratulating Deli Mehmed for his courage.
-The shock is too much for the kadı and he faints and has to be taken back to the castle.
-Deli Husrev who had seen the same sight from the castle warns him that if he wants to see it again he should not mention it to anyone.
-However, the kadı could not contain himself and starts to explain it: consequently he does not witness the event ever again.
+After the battle, the Ottoman soldiers bury their dead including Deli Mehmed, who was astonishingly found with his head at his side.
+Everyone returns to the castle except the kadı, who remains in vigil by the grave, where he experiences a miraculous vision: the inside of the tomb begins to emanate light and the kadı can see houris congratulating Deli Mehmed for his courage.
+The shock is too much for the kadı, and he faints and has to be taken back to the castle.
+Deli Husrev, who had seen the same sight from the castle, warns him that if he wants to see it again he should not mention it to anyone.
+However, the kadı could not contain himself, and starts to explain it: consequently he never witnesses the event again.
 Subsequently, Deli Husrev interprets the vision and explains that it means that the kadı will die a martyr in the near future.
-The tale finishes here with the kadı emphasising that he has related only that which he had seen with his own eyes, and that the events happened just as he narrated them.
+The tale finishes here, with the kadı emphasizing that he has related only that which he had seen with his own eyes, and that the events happened just as he narrated them.